sunsided/os/DIARY.md

 A bit later, the `INT80` syscall also worked.
 From what I can tell, returning values via `rax` from syscall works, and the printing loop works as well.
 This is massive progress!

+Trying my code in release build shortly after immediately got it stuck in `map_ist_stack`.
+I got it fixed by increasing the release mode stack from 16 KiB to the 32 KiB I have been using during development; this immediatly unblocked it.

 ## 2025-11-08

 Today's topic is allocating a proper kernel stack for the bootstrap processor, i.e. not